-How to change down gear smoothly is something that takes time to master when learning to drive.
+How to change down gear smoothly is something that takes time to master whilst learning to drive.

-This video is aimed at fairly new drivers who have a little bit of experience already.
+This page is aimed at drivers who already have some experience.

 What's the secret to changing down gear smoothly?
 Maintain light pressure on the accelerator pedal as you press the clutch down, change gear and then clutch up gently (or the car will jerk).
 Using the accelerator will raise your engine speed to match your road speed, ultimately giving you a jerk free gear change.
 In advanced driving this is called rev matching.